hossain-khan/android-police-brutality-incidents/README.md

-> **NOTE:** _This repository was created on June 6th, 2020 after discovering the [police-brutality](https://github.com/2020PB/police-brutality) repository that contains the incidents data.
-The hope is to quickly build an Android app that is easily accessible for people to get updates on new incidents or browse existing incidents._

 # Police Brutality Incidents - Android App

 Android client app for https://github.com/2020PB/police-brutality (Repository containing evidence of police brutality during the 2020 George Floyd protests)